thatryan/dotfiles/README.md

 ## Known Issues

-* Need to find a way to auto start Alfred
 * Column View as default finder window not working right
 * Want to add options for customizing finder sidebar items
 * Need to adjust trackpad and key repeats, way too fast but I don't know what options there are :)